spacecheese/bluez_peripheral/docs/source/pairing.rst

     bluetoothctl agent <capability>

-This approach is not recomended
+This approach is not recomended since the bluez agents seem to be slightly unreliable.

 .. _bluez_peripheral agent: